Peterborough: Media

 There is a major radio transmitter at Morborne, approximately 8 mi west of Peterborough, for national FM radio (BBC Radios 1–4 and Classic FM) and BBC Radio Cambridgeshire which is the BBC Local Radio station that covers the city.
 This facility includes a 154 m high guyed radio mast which collapsed in 2004 after a fire and has since been re-built.
 Another transmission site at Gunthorpe in the north east of the city transmits AM/MW and local FM radio.
 The site is only 3 m above sea level and has an 83 m high active insulated guyed mast situated on it.

-The national commercial multiplex, Digital One, is also available in the city.

 Peterborough is covered by six local radio stations and one regional station, though only two community stations broadcast from the city.
-These are Salaam FM, catering for the local Muslim population, which started broadcasting on 106.2 MHz in 2016 and Peterborough Community Radio (PCR FM), a station formed as a result of a merger between former internet stations Peterborough FM and Radio Peterborough, which started broadcasting on 103.2 MHz in 2017.
+These are Salaam FM, catering for the local Muslim population, which started broadcasting in 2016 and Peterborough Community Radio (PCR FM), a station formed as a result of a merger between former internet stations Peterborough FM and Radio Peterborough, which started broadcasting in 2017.

-Heart Cambridgeshire (now Heart East), the original independent local radio station launched as Hereward Radio in 1980 and becoming Heart Peterborough in 2009, still holds a large section of the market on 102.7 MHz but relocated to Cambridge in 2012, where it began sharing the localised programming (of mainly national output) with Heart Cambridge.
-Hereward's sister station, WGMS, was launched on the old 1332 kHz (225 meters) frequency in 1992; known as Classic Gold from 1994 to 2007, it is now part of Heart's sister Gold Radio network, but has no programming made in Peterborough.
-Connect Radio (from 1999 to 2010, known as Lite FM), was the city's second commercial station on 106.8;MHz, but was sold and rebranded as Smooth East Midlands on 1 October 2019.
+Heart Cambridgeshire (now Heart East), the original independent local radio station launched as Hereward Radio in 1980 and becoming Heart Peterborough in 2009, still holds a large section of the market, but relocated to Cambridge in 2012, where it began sharing the localised programming (of mainly national output) with Heart Cambridge.
+Hereward's sister station, WGMS, was launched on the old 1332 kHz frequency in 1992; known as Classic Gold from 1994 to 2007, it is now part of Heart's sister Gold Radio network, but has no programming made in Peterborough.
+Connect Radio (from 1999 to 2010, known as Lite FM), was the city's second commercial station, but was sold and rebranded as Smooth East Midlands on 1 October 2019.